. exploring falcon's "(mop) (msg'oriented prog'ing),

 ibm's Message Central project

-. at ibm's Message Central project
+. at ibm's Message Central project. ibm`Hyperslices are generalizations of subjects from sop .

 the goal is to enable widespread use of